 - Nexium should not be given with clopidogrel because it can reduce the activity of clopidogrel.
-Nexium may also interact with several other medications particularly those that induce the CYP2C19 or CYP3A4 hepatic enzymes such as St. John's Wort or rifampin.
-Nexium can also reduce the absorption of drugs that are dependant on a certain gastric pH for their absorption.
+Nexium may also interact with several other medications, particularly those that induce the CYP2C19 or CYP3A4 hepatic enzymes such as St. John's Wort or rifampin.
+Nexium can also interact with methotrexate or reduce the absorption of drugs that are dependent on a certain gastric pH for their absorption.

 - Usually, only up to 8 weeks of treatment is recommended.
 Controlled studies have not investigated use beyond 6 months; however, Nexium has been used long-term for the treatment of hypersecretory conditions such as Zollinger-Ellison syndrome.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 Nexium effectively heals inflamed tissue in the gastrointestinal tract and relieves symptoms of heartburn.
 Nexium is available orally and as an IV preparation that may be used in adults and children aged 1 month to 17 years as an alternative to oral therapy.

 - Take each dose at least one hour before food and with a full glass of water.